Flamenco

 My Worker cannot find my Manager, what do I do?

-First check the Manager output on the terminal, to see if it shows any messages about “auto-discovery” or “UPnP/SSDP”.
-Most of the time it’s actually Spotify getting in the way, so make sure to close that before you start the Manager.
+1. Check the Manager output on the terminal for any messages related to “auto-discovery” or “UPnP/SSDP”.
+Older versions of Spotify can interfere, so make sure to close that before you start the Manager.

 My Worker cannot find Blender, what do I do?